Ashraf Ghani: Relations with Pakistan and India

 Since his election, Ghani wanted to improve relations with Pakistan, which in turn could pave the way for peace talks with the Taliban.
 He refused to recognize the border with Pakistan, known as the Durand Line, which Pakistan views as an existential issue.
 He made his first visit to Pakistan on 14 November 2014, meeting Prime Minister Nawaz Sharif.
 However, after many terror attacks in Afghanistan which were largely blamed on Pakistan, and failed Taliban peace talks, Ghani grew increasingly cold to Pakistan.
 Ghani claimed that Pakistan had hit an "undeclared war of aggression" against Afghanistan.
 Following two deadly Taliban/Haqqani attacks in Kabul in January 2018, Ghani called Pakistan the "center of the Taliban".
 Tolo News while quoting an unnamed source alleged that Ashraf Ghani had refused to take a call from the Pakistani prime minister, instead he sent a NDS delegation to hand over evidence that the terrorists were supported by Pakistan.
 However, Afghan envoy Omar Zakhilwal rejected such reports regarding Ghani's phone call rejection with Pakistan prime minister.
 He stated that no phone call took place between the two leaders and that such reports are baseless.
 At a July 2021 conference in Tashkent, Ghani accused Pakistan of fomenting violence in Afghanistan through the Taliban; Pakistan accused Afghanistan of helping insurgent groups inside Pakistan (the Tehreek-e-Taliban and the Balochistan Liberation Army).

 One of Ghani's major objectives was to improve South Asian ties to transform the region's economy.
-On his first official visit to India he envisioned “breakfast in Delhi, lunch in Peshawar, and dinner in Kabul–that’s the world we seek!”
+On his first official visit to India he envisioned "breakfast in Delhi, lunch in Peshawar, and dinner in Kabul–that's the world we seek!"
 He voiced the idea that a stable Afghanistan can act as a bridge between Central, South, and West Asia, given the country's centrist location.

-Ghani had strong ties with the Indian prime minister Narendra Modi.
-After Ghani's departation from Afghanistan, Modi spoke of his friendship with him on NPR.
+Ghani had strong ties with Indian prime minister Narendra Modi.
+After Ghani's escape from Afghanistan, Modi spoke of his friendship with him on NPR.